What Is a Summary of Qualifications on a Resume?

 Some of the key elements of a summary statement can include indicating your career direction (as opposed to “objective”), highlighting the amount of relevant experience you have, and mentioning the qualifications that will separate you from other candidates.

-Note: Although at one time it was popular for job candidates to include their personal “career objective” at the beginning of a resume, this is now generally discouraged because it places a subtle emphasis upon the candidate’s desires as opposed to the employer’s needs.
-Rather than writing a “career objective” (“This is the job I want”), it is more effective to use a qualifications summary (“These are the skills and talents I can bring to your organization”).
+Although at one time it was popular for job candidates to include their personal “career objective” at the beginning of a resume, this is now generally discouraged because it places a subtle emphasis upon the candidate’s desires as opposed to the employer’s needs.

-You can also include career and personal achievements, work styles, and personality traits (also called “soft skills”) that are consistent with the position for which you are applying.
+You can also include career and personal achievements, work styles, and personality traits (also called “soft skills”) that are a match for the position for which you are applying.

 Your summary can be short and catchy or longer with more information.
 Here are examples of both.